scroll top

 2. Medicaid

 Medicaid is a government program that provides free or low-cost health coverage for low-income adults, children, pregnant women, older adults, and people with disabilities.
-Centers for Medicare & Medicaid Services reports that 80 million Americans are covered by Medicaid.
+Medicaid.gov reports that more than 80 million Americans are covered by Medicaid.3

 Who is eligible for Medicaid?